MinnaZhong/lerobot/README.md

 1. [Gello Software](https://github.com/wuphilipp/gello_software): it is what `gello_xarm7` part depends on, especially for low level interface, configuration and offset calibration.
 2. [Diffusion Policy](https://github.com/real-stanford/diffusion_policy): algorithm, hyperparameters and space mouse control etc;
 3. [ACT](https://tonyzhaozh.github.io/aloha/): algorithm and hyperparameters etc;
-4. Lerobot framework: which makes data collection, training and evaluation a lot easier.
+4. LeRobot framework: which makes data collection, training and evaluation a lot easier.

 Special thanks to the works above and contributions from the AI robotics open-source community.